California State Route 232: Route description

+Route 232 is defined in section 532, subsection (a), of the California Streets and Highways Code, and that the highway is "from Route 101 near El Rio to Route 118 near Saticoy".
+While control of the former portion of Route 232 between Route 101 and Oxnard Boulevard in Oxnard has been relinquished by the state to the city, subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 232".

-It starts on Vineyard Avenue at the U.S. Route 101 interchange in the city of Oxnard and runs through the unincorporated community of El Rio.
+SR 232 starts on Vineyard Avenue at the U.S. Route 101 interchange in the city of Oxnard and runs through the unincorporated community of El Rio.
 SR 232 is totally within the Oxnard Plain, paralleling the nearby Santa Clara River till it ends at Los Angeles Avenue (Route 118).

 SR 232 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 At the 1932 Summer Olympics near Los Angeles, it hosted part of the road cycling event when it was Vineyard Avenue.
 Route 154 was defined in 1933 from El Rio to Saticoy; the route was renumbered as SR 232 in the 1964 state highway renumbering.
-By 2014, the route was redefined to start at US 101, eliminating the section between US 101 and former SR 1 along Oxnard Boulevard in Oxnard that had been relinquished.
+By 2014, the route was redefined to start at US 101, eliminating the section between US 101 and former SR 1 along Oxnard Boulevard in Oxnard that had been relinquished to local control.